-Labdoor analyzed 30 best-selling calcium supplements in the United States, measuring levels of key active ingredients (calcium and vitamin D) as well as heavy metal contaminants (antimony, arsenic, bismuth, cadmium, and silver).
+Labdoor analyzed 27 best-selling calcium supplements in the United States.
+Analytics tests measured levels of calcium as well as heavy metal contaminants (antimony, arsenic, bismuth, cadmium, and silver).

 All products in this report were screened by Inductively Coupled Plasma (ICP)-based techniques for the presence of heavy metals.
 Samples of each product passed all six heavy metals assays, indicating that samples contained under 2 PPM (part per million) each of arsenic, lead, cadmium, bismuth, antimony, and silver compounds.